 One problem you will find yourself running into if you choose plastic pallets is at the warehouse.
 While all facilities are designed to carry standard wooden pallets, the plastic variety simply can’t be used in some warehouses.
 If your business relies on delivery to several facilities, you’ll need to weigh the benefits of weather resistance against practicality.

 Building bonds on wooden blocks

 When it comes to knowing the best shipping practices, reading informative blogs (like this very one!) are of great value.
 If you still have questions, it’s important you find a courier service you can rely on and partner up with.
 Look for transparency – in the case of National Pallets, we list our prices very clearly, letting you compare our rates against comparable services.
-We also offer a number of resources to help you get started right away, including our instructive FAQ and Help sections.
+We also offer a number of resources to help you get started right away, including our instructive Help Centre.

 The very same day